Insider Threat: Why Insider Threats are scarier than ever

 It is understood that exceptional experiences can provoke irrational responses in people.
 When employees work and operate in trying times, at considerable variance from their normal business setup, it can test employee resilience.
-Overextended employees show increased anxiety, impulsiveness, and poor judgment – all of which can be fertile ground for a potential insider threat event.
+Overextended employees show increased anxiety, impulsiveness, and poor judgment – all of which can be fertile ground for potential insider threat events.

 3. Employee separations triggers

 Unsurprisingly, a large percentage of insider attack occurred in conjunction with voluntary or involuntary employee separation events.
 This threat is especially heightened now, with a lot of organizations having to terminate or let go of employees remotely which may be viewed from the impacted employee’s perspective as cold and impersonal.
 Also, because of the financial impact, the pandemic has had on organizations, their otherwise streamlined process to revoke network, application, and device access rights for terminated employees may be broken due to the new and hastily put together WFH arrangements.